 The first building to be started was the Internal Revenue building and the first stone was placed by philanthropist Andrew Mellon.
 Construction started and stopped many times through the project, as final designs were tweaked and space was reallocated.
 This led to the work taking many more years than originally thought and much more cash than anticipated.

-One lesser known fact about the history of the area is that it was the site of a protest most of the way through its construction.
-The Bonus Army, a group of veterans from previous conflicts, organised a sit in to oppose the construction of the buildings in 1932.
-President Hoover promptly dispatched cavalry and tanks to dissipate the thousands strong group of protesters.
+One lesser-known fact about the history of the area is that it was the site of a protest most of the way through its construction.
+The Bonus Army, a group of veterans from previous conflicts, organized a sit in to oppose the construction of the buildings in 1932.
+President Hoover promptly dispatched cavalry and tanks to dissipate the thousands-strong group of protesters.
 It was described by witnesses as one of the strangest sights in American history, as the current army attacked those that had once been among their ranks.

-Nowadays the buildings that make up this area don’t see this kind of conflict, they mostly just give office workers space to go about their jobs.
+Nowadays the buildings that make up the Federal Triangle don’t see this kind of conflict; they mostly just give office workers space to go about their jobs.
 The Department of Commerce, Reagan Building, Wilson Building, Ariel Rios Building, Labor Building, ICC Building, Departmental Auditorium, Old Post Office Pavilion, IRS Building, National Archives, Apex Building and the Department of Justice are all housed in the triangle.
 Some of the biggest decisions are made in this area of land, with some of the nation’s most important documents found here too.
 The design of the Federal Triangle might have taken decades but many believe that the architects did a brilliant job of pulling all of these functions together.